-A panoramic terrace, an intimate rotunda, a prestigious room or a contemporary atmosphere – various settings serve to host traditional or southern-influenced gastronomic creations by Chef Jean-Yves Leuranguer, Meilleur Ouvrier de France.
+A panoramic terrace, an intimate rotunda, a prestigious room or a contemporary atmosphere – various settings serve to host traditional gastronomic creations retwisted by the renowned Chef Pierre Gagnaire.

 Since 1899, Le Fouquet’s has embodied the brilliant and festive spirit of Paris.
-On the Champs-Elysées, Chef Jean-Yves Leuranguer's menu, developed with Pierre Gagnaire, continues the tradition of the great classics of French cuisine.
+On the Champs-Elysées, the menu, developed in collaboration with Pierre Gagnaire, continues the tradition of the great classics of French cuisine with a creative touch.

 The quiet Galerie Joy restaurant opens in the daytime.
 A select client base comes to enjoy a light lunch or to savour a gourmet afternoon tea.
 Covered with purple and gold, the indoor terrace opens out onto a beautiful private garden in warm weather.